BIG-IP Application Security Manager (ASM)

 The application was put through a series of tests.
 For the most part, it held up to our expectations.
 However, it took two minutes and 38 seconds to block an IP address that was running a DoS attack.
 We thought that it might have taken longer than expected to block IP addresses.
 However, the monitoring features were exceptional.
 The user interface showed a constantly updated chart showing the number of packets that were being monitored, which can be helpful to the system administrator.
 Overall, the appliance has many useful features to help with traffic monitoring and would work well at a small-level enterprise.

 The support website is well-stocked with useful information, including teaching videos, technical manuals and training and deployment guides.
 Support requests can be input in the form of support tickets or direct calls to F5.

-We would recommend this product to smaller organisations, as well as the large companies to which it is targeted.
+We would recommend this product to smaller organizations, as well as the large companies to which it is targeted.
 Depending on which version one buys, the device is quite scalable and the same feature set is offered across all BIG-IP product platforms.